rabblerouser/rabblerouser-publisher/README.md

 Accepts an object with a `type` (which must be a non-empty string), and `data` (which must be `JSON.stringify`-able).
 Sends a `PutRecord` request to kinesis containing these two fields.
 Other fields on the event are ignored.

+### `on`

+Accepts an `eventType` string, and a `handler` function that will be called whenever an event of that type is received.
+The `handler` will be passed only the `data` field of the received object (not the type, or any of the metadata), and it should return a Promise.
+The resolution of that promise will be used to indicate whether or not the event was processed successfully.
+Events that fail to process will be retried again until they succeed. *This may change in the future, see [this issue](https://github.com/rabblerouser/rabblerouser-core/issues/132) for more discussion of event failures, and how we might address the problem of invalid events that can never succeed, and would thus clog the stream*

-### `consumer`
+### `listen`

+When called, the stream client will then be able to receive events and pass them to handlers.
+This function should only be called *after* all `on` calls have been made, so that events do not skip their handlers.

-A function that should be bound to an HTTP POST endpoint.
-It expects to receive an express.js `(req, res)` pair.
-The incoming request must have an `Authorization` header that matches the `eventAuthToken` that was specified when creating the stream client.
-The request body must have the following structure:
+Returns an express.js middleware that should be bound to an HTTP POST endpoint.
+Incoming requests must have an `Authorization` header that matches the `eventAuthToken` that was specified when creating the stream client.
+Request bodies must have the following structure:

 ```json
 {